Skip to content

 • Nalvi Duro — Secretary (Florida)

-• Iliriana Sela — Director of Community Outreach (New York)
+• Iliriana Sela — Director of Community Outreach (National)

 • Esti Gajda — Operations